5 Simulation Control

 artisynth.demos.tutorial.ControlPanelDemo

 and shown in Figure 5.2.
 The model creates a simple arrangement of three spheres, connected by point-to-point muscles and with collisions enabled (Chapter 8), whose dynamic behavior can be adjusted using the control panel.
 Selected rendering properties can also be changed using the panel.
-The class definition, excluding include statements, is shown below:
+The class definition, excluding import statements, is shown below:

 1 public class ControlPanelDemo extends RootModel {